Docker Captain, Microsoft MVP, Google Developer Expert (GDE), speaker, Pluralsight author.

 Microsoft MVP, Pluralsight author, ex-AWS cloud solutions architect, former engineer at Microsoft.

 This virtual workshop is delivered 100% online.
-You can join from anywhere in the world, and in fact, we already have attendees from multiple countries!
+You can enroll in this free course and watch the video replay.

 Nope.
-This workshop is designed for anyone who is completely new to Docker.
+This workshop is designed for anyone who is completely new to Docker and/or Kubernetes.
 It doesn't matter if you're a developer or an operations engineer.
-If you need to learn Docker, this jumpstart workshop is for you.

 Enter your email to gain access to the workshop syllabus and review the requirements for attending this online live event delivered by industry experts.